 This page provides details of the St Mary's University Academic Appeals Procedures for students.
 Please ensure you have read the procedure document before completing an Appeal form.

-Please remember to include copies of supporting documentary evidence with your appeal, otherwise it can’t be considered.
+Please remember to include copies of supporting documentary evidence with your appeal, otherwise your appeal is likely to be rejected.

 If you wish to appeal against a decision of the University Examination Board you should refer to and follow the procedures outlined in the document above.

 If, once your appeal has been considered, you believe that the internal appeal process has been incorrectly conducted or feel that the outcome is unreasonable in relation to the evidence, then you have the right to raise the matter with the Office of the Independent Adjudicator (OIA).

 Complete and submit an Academic Appeal form with all supporting documentary evidence to email@example.com within 10 working days of the dispatch of the result(s) being appealed against or establishment of a decision.

 You may also post your academic appeal via recorded delivery to: